In personal development, few things are as important as writing down your thought work.

 You can think about a “mindset journal” as anywhere you’re writing down your thought work intentionally.

-In fact, there are many ways you can use a Mindset Journal.
+There are many ways you can use a Mindset Journal.

 I’ve gone through phases that have evolved as my life changes and my time dedicated to journaling ebbs and flows.